MP Estate Planning UK

 How to Prepare for a Valuation Dispute

-Preparing for a valuation dispute involves thorough preparation and a strategic approach.
-It’s not just about contesting the valuation but presenting a robust case that supports your argument.
-We recommend taking the following steps:
+Preparing for a valuation dispute involves thorough evidence-gathering and a strategic approach.
+It’s not just about contesting HMRC’s figure — it’s about presenting a robust, evidence-based case that demonstrates why your valuation is correct.
+Here are the key steps:

 Tax Reliefs and Exemptions